President suspends parliament as Sri Lanka crisis worsens

 The falling out between the two former allies has come to a rapid head since Sirisena earlier this year backed a no-confidence motion against the man he had handpicked to lead the government.

-Sirisena initially said he would be a one-term president but later indicated he will seek re-election next year, pitting himself against Wickremesinghe who also has presidential ambitions.
+Sirisena initially said he would be a one-term president, but later indicated he will seek a second term that would pit him against Wickremesinghe who also has presidential ambitions.

-China´s ambassador to Colombo, Cheng Xueyuan, met separately with Rajapakse and Wickremesinghe on Saturday, officials said.
+The crisis, which follows similar turmoil in the neighbouring Maldives, has stirred international concern.

+The United States called on all sides to abide by Sri Lanka’s constitution and refrain from violence.
+European Union ambassadors in Colombo issued a similar message on Saturday.

 Regional power India was also “closely watching” developments in Colombo, official sources in New Delhi told AFP.